pkgw/onegoodtutorial/content/playbook.md

   <p>This playbook is aimed at authors of small, DIY-style software projects.
 We’d like
-  to think that it will still have something to offer to participants in larger, more formalized projects, but to keep things simple we’ve avoided even mentioning some of the challenges that arise in bigger efforts.</p>
+  to think that it will still have something to offer to participants in larger, more formalized projects, but to keep things focused we’ve avoided even mentioning some of the challenges that arise in bigger efforts.</p>
 </section>